perryflynn/my-windows-config/README.md

 # my-windows-config

-Disable Cortana, forced updates and other annoying stuff
+Disable Cortana, forced updates, telemetry and other annoying stuff.

+Requires a Windows Edition which allows using the Group Policy Editor.

 ## Install